-At Whale Hill Primary School, Governors and staff are committed to keeping our children safe and will take any reasonable action to safeguard and promote their welfare.
-In cases where the school has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow South Tees Safeguarding Children Partnership arrangements and inform the Multi Agency Children's Hub or police of their concern.
+At Whale Hill Primary School, the Governing Body or Proprietor are committed to keeping our children safe and will take any reasonable action to safeguard and promote their welfare.
+In cases where Whale Hill Primary School has reason to be concerned that a child maybe suffering significant harm, ill treatment, neglect or other forms of harm, staff have no alternative but to follow South Tees Safeguarding Children Partnership and inform the Multi Agency Children's Hub or police of their concern.